GLOSSARY OF INSURANCE TERMS

 Cash Equivalent – short-term, highly liquid investments that are both (a) readily convertible to known amounts of cash, and (b) so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
 Investments with original maturities of three months or less qualify under this definition.

 Casualty Insurance – a form of liability insurance providing coverage for negligent acts and omissions such as workers compensation, errors and omissions, fidelity, crime, glass, boiler, and various malpractice coverages.

-Catastrophe Bonds – Bonds issued by an insurance company with funding tied to the company’s losses from disasters, or acts of God.
+Catastrophe Bonds – Bonds issued an insurance company with funding tied to the company’s losses from disasters, or acts of God.
 A loss exceeding a certain size triggers a reduction in the bond value or a change in the bond structure as loss payments are paid out of bond funds.

 Catastrophe Loss – a large magnitude loss with little ability to forecast.